DrewHopkins/atmosphere/README.md

-# atmosphere
+# Atmosphere properties
-we will show the properties of earth's atmosphere
+We will show the properties of earth's atmosphere